adam-lafontaine/CMS/blog/posts/2023/[017][Basic video].md

 ### That's it

 This is video rendering in its most basic form.
 You can now use the OpenCV library in your own applications.
 I would encourage you to check out the OpenCV tutorials and integrate some of the examples here.
+Thanks.